University Credits

 school take 22.5 hours (60 minutes each) weekly and a successful

-completion lasts 1 or 2 weeks, depending on your progress and
+completion takes 1 or 2 weeks, depending on your progress and

 to improve your progress by taking additional private lessons